 “The importance of communication and presentation skills, also known as storytelling, cannot be stressed enough,” says Sengar.

-Analyzing data is one thing.
-Using that data effectively and telling a story with it is another thing and a key skill for data scientists.
+Analyzing data is one thing, but using that data effectively and telling a story with it is a key skill for data scientists.

-Additionally, they need to “work effectively with cross-functional teams and stakeholders, such as data engineers, business analysts, and executives,” says Djuric.
+Additionally, because data science is an interdisciplinary field involving many players and departments, data scientists need to “work effectively with cross-functional teams and stakeholders, such as data engineers, business analysts, and executives,” says Djuric.

 Other vital interpersonal and soft skills for data scientists include: